AhmedSalahHassanQatar/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03
-Description: This project is a tool built to assess the strength of a password.
-It evaluates the password based on verity of criteria, The tool provides feedback to the user regarding the password strength and suggests improvements if necessary.
-Additionally, it generates strong password suggestions and allows users to toggle password visibility.
-Password Strength Checker Tool
+### Password Strength Checker Tool
-This is a Python-based tool built using Kivy, which is primarily designed for mobile app development, but it has been adapted here for use on Windows.
-The tool evaluates the strength of a password by checking its length, presence of uppercase and lowercase letters, numbers, and special characters.
-It also provides feedback on the password's strength and suggests strong passwords.
+This tool is a simple Python application built with the Kivy framework.
+Although Kivy is typically used for mobile development, it has been tailored here for Windows users.
+The tool evaluates a password’s strength based on its length, the use of uppercase and lowercase letters, the presence of numbers, and special characters.
+Additionally, it provides feedback on how strong the password is and offers suggestions for stronger alternatives.

-Steps to Build the Password Strength Checker Tool
+How the Password Strength Checker Tool Was Built
-1. Set Up the Development Environment
+1. Setting Up the Development Environment
-Before you start building the application, make sure you have the required software:
+Before starting to build the tool, the following software is needed:

-Python 3.6+: Ensure that you have Python installed on your system.
-You can download it from python.org.
+Python 3.6+: Python is the core language for this project.
+If you don't have it installed, you can download it from python.org.

-Kivy: Kivy is a Python framework used to build the graphical user interface (GUI).
-Kivy is typically used for mobile applications, but it works perfectly on Windows as well.
-You can install Kivy by running:
+Kivy: Kivy is a Python framework used to create graphical user interfaces (GUIs).
+Although it is primarily used for mobile apps, Kivy also works on Windows.
+You can install Kivy using the command:

-bash
-Copy
-Edit
 pip install kivy

-2. Create the Main Python File
+### 2. Creating the Python Script
-Create a Python file named password_checker.py.
-This file will contain all the logic for checking password strength and generating feedback.

-In this file, you will:

-Define the password strength checker function: This function will evaluate the password by checking:

-Length

-Presence of uppercase and lowercase letters

-Presence of numbers

-Presence of special characters

-Define the suggest password function: This will suggest a random strong password to the user.

-Set up a Kivy graphical interface with:
+The core logic of the password checker is implemented in a Python file, password_checker.py.
+This script includes:

+Password Strength Checker: This function checks the password for length, uppercase/lowercase letters, numbers, and special characters.

+Suggestions: If a password fails to meet the strength requirements, the tool suggests ways to improve it.

+Graphical Interface (GUI): A simple interface is built using Kivy that includes:

 A text input field for the user to enter their password.

-A button to suggest a strong password.
+A button to suggest a stronger password.

-A display area for feedback about the password’s strength.
+A display area showing the feedback on the password’s strength.

-3. Define the Password Strength Function
+### 3. Password Strength Function
-The check_password_strength function checks the password's strength based on predefined criteria.
-If the password is weak, it provides suggestions to make it stronger.
+The password strength function checks whether the password meets several criteria.
+Based on the evaluation, it provides feedback:

-python
-Copy
-Edit
 import re

 def check_password_strength(password):